Jordan Montgomery: New York Yankees (2017–2022)

-Montgomery received a non-roster invitation to spring training in 2017, and competed for a job in their Opening Day starting rotation.
 After starting the season at Triple-A for the Scranton/Wilkes-Barre RailRiders, the Yankees promoted Montgomery to the major leagues on April 12, 2017.
 In his major league debut against the Tampa Bay Rays, Montgomery received a no-decision as he allowed three runs (two earned) in 4 2/3 innings, striking out seven.
 On April 17, in his second major league start, Montgomery earned his first major league win against the Chicago White Sox.
 On June 9 against the Baltimore Orioles, Montgomery pitched a career-high seven innings and struck out a career-high eight batters.
 Montgomery tied those same career highs in a June 26 start against the White Sox.
 Prior to the All-Star Break, Montgomery pitched to a 3.65 ERA, striking out 87 batters in 91 1/3 innings.
 On July 25, against the Cincinnati Reds, Montgomery took a no-hitter into the sixth inning before Scott Schebler hit a double to break up the bid.
 On August 6, he was optioned to Triple-A. He was recalled on August 11 after CC Sabathia suffered a knee injury.
 On August 12, Montgomery was struck in the head by an errant foul ball during batting practice while signing autographs prior to the game; he was not seriously hurt.
 In 29 starts in 2017, Montgomery finished with a 9–7 record and a 3.88 ERA.